 How to Build a Project with EMT Conduit and T-connectors

 If you finished in the top of your class, you already know that EMT conduit is used primarily in the electrical industry.
-But, you also probably know that EMT conduit can be used to build shelving, an awning, a stair railing, even a living room cabinet, and much more!
+But, you also probably know that EMT conduits can be used to build shelving, an awning, a stair railing, even a living room cabinet, and much more!
 If you didn’t know any of this, we strongly advise you to read our guide that will serve as a basis for building any EMT conduit project.

 How to Assemble EMT Conduit